benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/bash.md

 # Bash

-Most Linux distributions use Bash (Bourne Again Shell) as their default shell.
-However, the default shell displayed when you open the terminal depends on your Linux distribution
+- Most Linux distributions use Bash (Bourne Again Shell) as their default shell.
+- The default shell displayed when you open the terminal depends on your Linux distribution

-To see your current working directory, you can execute pwd, which stands for Print Working Directory.
+- To see your current working directory, you can execute pwd (Print Working Directory).

-However, you can change your directory as well.
-To do that, you can use cd (short for Change Directory).
+- You can change your directory as well.
+To do that, you can use cd (Change Directory).

-The grep command is a very popular command among Linux users.
+- The 'grep' command is a very popular command among Linux users.

 This powerful command can search for any word or pattern inside a file.

 Unlike the other commands we type in the shell, we first need to create a file using any text editor for the script.
-The file must be named with an extension .sh, the default extension for bash scripts.
+The file must be named with an extension .sh

 Every script should start from shebang.
-Shebang is a combination of some characters that are added at the beginning of a script, starting with #! followed by the name of the interpreter to use while executing the script.
+Shebang is a combination of some characters added at the beginning of a script, starting with #! followed by the name of the interpreter to use while executing.
 As we are writing our script in bash, let’s define it as the interpreter in the shebang.

 ## A full script